-The atmospheric principle energy convert into life force energy known as “prana energy” it enters the body through the breath taken through the nose.
-The Prana energy (breath) in the brain maintains sensory and motor functions as well as governs the mental activities, concentration, memory and intellectual activities.
+The atmospheric principle energy converts into life force energy known as “prana energy” it enters the body through the breath taken through the nose.
+The Prana energy (breath) in the brain maintains sensory and motor functions as well as governs the mental activities, concentration, memory, and intellectual activities.

-The Disordered in prana (breath) can creates non-functioning of all activities and can give rise to headaches, convulsions, loss of memory and reduced sensory perception.
-So Ayurveda suggest nasal administration for prana disorders and ailment such as sinus congestion, convulsions, migraine headaches and certain eye and ears problem can be solved.
+The Disordered in prana (breath) can create non-functioning of all activities and can give rise to headaches, convulsions, loss of memory and reduced sensory perception.
+So Ayurveda suggests nasal administration for prana disorders and ailments such as sinus congestion, convulsions, migraine headaches, and certain eye and ears problem can be solved.

 5)Raktamokshana (therapeutic bleeding)

-The accumulations of toxins material in the gastro-intestinal tract are absorbed into the blood and circulate throughout the body.
-When these metabolic waste products are not removed properly the free radicals produced by them may result in hypertension, repeat of infections, and other circulatory conditions.
+The accumulations of toxins material in the gastrointestinal tract are absorbed into the blood and circulate throughout the body.
+When these metabolic waste products are not removed properly the free radicals produced by them may result in hypertension, a repeat of infections, and other circulatory conditions.